IdanBanani/ELF-Processs-Injection-Linux-Android/README.md

+- [ ] Try to run the given injection techniques code.
+- [ ] Understand how each technique works
+- [ ] Understand the attack vector and the different parts (stages) of the chain
+  (i.e the bridgehead shellcode, injection to process memory,LPE)
+- [ ] Injection vs patching at runtime?
+- [ ] Implement / imporve it by yourself.

 # Research Papers and Articles
 - [The Nexus between Static and Position Independent Code](https://tmpout.sh/1/10/)
 - [Enabling SHELF Loading in Chrome for fun and profit](https://tmpout.sh/2/5.html)